AssafKatz3/SonarQube_Settings_Over_GIT/README.md

    - Remote root directory: Path to this directory on the agent (example: "C:\Program Files (x86)\Jenkins").
    - Launch method: Select "Launch agent via Java Web Start".
      - If this option isn't available: Go to *"Manage Jenkins"* → *"Configure Global Security"* and enable the "TCP port of JNLP agents" option.

+Note: When using Node, Jenkins uses the credentials (including password) that configured on this node.

 **Connect agent to Jenkins:** (This step must be performed every time you log in to Jenkins, otherwise you can not run the jobs that use this node)
 1. From the Jenkins main page, go to *"Manage Jenkins"* → *"Manage Nodes"*.
 2. Click on the newly created slave machine (our Node "SoanrQubeNode") and follow the instructions.